 She sent the message with a smile on her face as if Casey could see her.
-But she’s freaking worried each second without a reply from him.
+But she was freaking worried each second without a reply from him.

-Two minutes passed by when she received a photo of a cafe and two more messages from Casey.
+Two minutes had passed by when she received messages from Casey.

 “Good morning :)”